What is the Food Hygiene Rating Scheme?

 Business owners and managers can find out more about what they need to do to achieve the highest rating here through our guidance for businesses (PDF File, 78kb).

-The premises given a '5' rating will appear live on the site straight away.
-Those who don't are given 14 days' notice to appeal so some ratings may not appear on the FSA site immediately.
+The premises given a '5' rating will appear live on the site within 14 days of the visit.
+Those who don't are given an additional 14 days' notice to appeal so some ratings may not appear on the FSA site immediately.
 More data will follow after businesses have had chance to comment on the new ratings.

 You can look up food hygiene ratings at food.gov.uk/ratings.
 You can search for ratings for local businesses and anywhere else the scheme is being operated in England, Wales and Northern Ireland.

-Businesses are also given a window sticker and certificate showing their rating and are encouraged to display these at their premises in places where you can easily see them when you visit.
+Businesses are also given a window sticker showing their rating and are encouraged to display this at their premises in a place where customers can easily see them when they visit.
 Display is voluntary at the moment.
+Want to find out more about the scheme?
+Visit the Food Standards Agency Frequently Asked Questions webpage.

 Food alerts